-- Talk with your teen’s healthcare provider about other providers who will be involved
+Talk with your teen’s healthcare provider about other providers who will be included

 in your teen’s care.
 Your child may get care from a team that may include counselors,

 therapists, social workers, psychologists, and psychiatrists.
-Your teen’s care team
+The care team will depend

-will depend on his or her needs and how serious the depression is.
+on your teen's needs and how serious the depression is.

 and school to develop a treatment plan.

 Check on school resources for your teen.
 The Americans with Disabilities Act (ADA)